umbraco/UmbracoDocs/umbraco-cloud/security.md

 Please note these two different variations, which differ if you have a reverse proxy like Cloudflare (with Proxying turned on) in front of the website.

 {% hint style="info" %}
-Since December 8th, 2020 all Umbraco Cloud sites uses Cloudflare for DNS, so new and updated projects should use the Reverse Proxy version.
+Since December 8th, 2020 all Umbraco Cloud sites uses Cloudflare for DNS, so new and updated projects should use the reverse proxy version.

 If you are unsure whether your Cloud project uses Cloudflare or not, get in touch with the friendly support team, and they will help you out.
 {% endhint %}

+{% tabs %}
+{% tab title="Default (reverse proxy)" %}
-**Default setup (reverse Proxy version, eg. Cloudflare)**
+**Default setup (reverse proxy version, eg. Cloudflare)**

 For all cloud projects since December 8th, 2020, Cloudflare is used as a reverse proxy service for your project.
 This means that you'll need to get the IPs from the `X-Forwarded-For` header.
-Use the first variation here to restrict access to your backoffice using IP filtering.
+Use the example below to restrict access to your backoffice using IP filtering.

 You can read more about the HTTP request headers coming from Cloudflare in the [Cloudflare Documentation.](https://developers.cloudflare.com/fundamentals/get-started/reference/http-request-headers/).